 What orders qualify for Afterpay financing?

-Buyers’ cart value must be between $30 – $1000 to qualify for installments by Afterpay.
-Besides, before giving an instant approve to a buyer, Afterpay considers various factors, e.g. if it is a new or repeat user of Afterpay service, whether there are sufficient funds for the first installment amount on their credit card, how many “open” orders they have with Afterpay, etc.
+Buyers’ cart value must be between $30 – $1000 to qualify for instalments by Afterpay.
+Besides, before giving an instant approve to a buyer, Afterpay considers various factors, e.g. if it is a new or repeat user of Afterpay service, whether there are sufficient funds for the first instalment amount on their credit card, how many “open” orders they have with Afterpay, etc.